autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Input

 - Sensor message
-  - e.g., LiDAR, camera, GNSS, IMU, CANBus, etc.
+  - e.g., LiDAR, camera, GNSS, IMU, CAN Bus, etc.
-  - Data types should be ROS primitive to keep reusability
+  - Data types should be ROS primitives for reusability
 - Map data
   - e.g., point cloud map, lanelet2 map, feature map, etc.
-  - Choose a map format based on the use case and sensor configuration
+  - The map format should be chosen based on use case and sensor configuration
-  - Map data is not required in some specific cases. (e.g., GNSS-only localization)
+  - Note that map data is not required for some specific cases (e.g., GNSS-only localization)
 - tf, static_tf
   - map frame
   - base_link frame